MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgCheckinGroupDriveItem.md

 ## SYNOPSIS
 Check in a checked out driveItem resource, which makes the version of the document available to others.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaCheckinGroupDriveItem](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaCheckinGroupDriveItem?view=graph-powershell-beta)

 ## SYNTAX

 ### CheckinExpanded (Default)